This article was originally published in April 2015 and updated in October 2018

-“Too easy” is a common phrase in Airlie Beach, Australia, and while the locals mean it more like “no problem,” we decided to take it literally as it seemed to sum up just how wonderful this lively sun-seekers haven is.
-Airlie Beach is the kind of place where everyone is welcome, whether it’s the backpacking, haven’t-showered-in-four-days-crowd, the locals who enjoy the laid-back lifestyle, or the international jet-setters who use it as a jumping-off point to explore the best of the stunning Whitsundays.
+“Too easy” is a common phrase in Airlie Beach, Australia, and while the locals mean it more like “no problem,” one could take it literally around these parts as it seems to sum up just how wonderful this lively sun-seekers haven is.
+Airlie Beach is the kind of place where everyone is welcome, whether it’s the backpacking, haven’t-showered-in-four-days-crowd, the locals who enjoy the laid-back lifestyle, or international jet-setters who use it as a jumping-off point to explore spectacular spots like the surrounding Whitsunday Islands.

-Thanks to the bustling town centre packed with great restaurants, bars playing live music, and swimming spots just steps away from the hotels, everything in Airlie Beach really is just “too easy,” making it the perfect place for a sunny getaway.
+Boasting a bustling centre steps away from the water packed with great restaurants, shops and bars playing live music, checking out everything in this fun town really is just “too easy,” making it the perfect place for a sunny getaway.
+Here’s what to do if you plan to explore Airlie Beach.

 Now before you judge, I’m the first to voice my displeasure of such obvious tourist things like selfie sticks, zip-off pants and fanny packs, but since we were graciously invited by Whitsunday Segway Tours to go for a ride how could I say no?
 Plus I’ve never been on a Segway and you only live once, so why the heck not.
 Well, let me state for the record that a part of me wishes we could fast-forward to a world where we all zip around on Segways like something out of The Jetsons, because man is it ever a fun way to get around!